Chile at a Glance

 Working in Chile

 Chile prides itself on being the country with the most bilateral or regional trade agreements in the entire world.
-Currently, there are about 60 such agreements between Chile and different countries in the world, including China, India, South Korea, Mexico, and the EU.
+Currently, there are 22 such agreements between Chile and 60 different countries, including China, India, South Korea, Mexico, the US, and the EU.
 In 2010, Chile became the first South American country to join the OECD.
-Despite the major earthquake in 2010 and economic downturn in 2009, Chile managed an economic growth of about 5% in 2012.
+Chile’s economic resilience is clear considering that despite the major earthquake in 2010 and economic downturn in 2009, Chile managed an economic growth of about 5% in 2012.

 One of the best ways of finding a job is through pitutos.
 Pitutos are your connections to Chile’s business world, people who will get a foot in the door for expats curious about working in Chile.
 This is a common concept in a country where personal relationships are incredibly important.
-However, even if you don’t know anybody yet, finding work in Chile is not entirely impossible.
-Have a look at the Sunday edition of El Mercurio and see if you can find the odd decent job among all the ads asking for salespeople.
+However, even if you don’t know anybody yet, finding work in Chile is not impossible.
+Take a look at the job section of the Sunday edition of El Mercurio to get started.

 However, even if you find a few job ads which sound exciting, you shouldn’t underestimate the persistence it takes to work in Chile.
 Many companies are hesitant to hire anybody who doesn’t have a valid work visa.
-At the same time, you need a work contract to apply for a work visa in the first place.
-Unfortunately, your chances of working in Chile do not exactly increase if you are older than 35.
-Large, international companies may be your best bet, as they have their own lawyers and are familiar with the process of applying for a work permit for their prospective employees.
+At the same time, you need a work contract to apply for said work visa in the first place.
+Large, international companies may be your best bet as they have their own lawyers and are familiar with the process of applying for a work permit for their prospective employees.

 People working in Chile are not necessarily the quickest when it comes to answering emails or returning phone calls.
 Messages are often not acknowledged and your business partners may not get back to you unless there is a definitive reason to do so.
 Indeed, things move a little slower in Chile and you should make sure to check with your business partners every now and then, to make sure everything is getting done on time.